BrittHaanen15/Project-1-final-version/README.md

 \Project 1 contains all the output files from running the codes.
 It also contains all the png files of the plots that were created in the Jupyter notebook to visualise my results.

+\AI logs includes my interaction with ChatGPT to debug my implementation of problem 7a.
+Turns out a tilde was the problem :) see also my opened git issue at https://github.uio.no/anderkve/FYS3150-forum/issues/100

 # How to compile and run
 The code for each problem is written in the .cpp file with the associated problem name.
 I have already compiled the code into .exe files for each problem.
 If you wish to recompile, simply use g++ ProblemX.cpp src/*.cpp -I include -o ProblemX.exe
 Then run the file using ./ProblemX.exe